matic-insurance/assignment-cats-dealer/README.md

 To help you understand the task, we asked our Trainee Ruby developer to create an MVP of "cats-dealer" - the project you have!

-There is only one integration - with "JSON" pussycat shop.
+There is only one integration - with "JSON" cat shop.
 Please run the project, see how it works, and explore the code.

 You know, Trainee not always writes a good code.
 You probably agree if I say that the code is terrible!
 You definitely can do it better!